Hannah Kerr: 2016–present: Overflow

-On September 24, 2016, Hannah Kerr released her debut studio album, Overflow.
+On September 24, 2016, Kerr released her debut studio album, Overflow.
 The second single off the album, Undivided, became her second charting song on the Christian Airplay chart, peaking at No. 41.
 Kerr released a cover of Judy Garland's Have Yourself a Merry Little Christmas on November 4, 2016.
 The song debuted on the Hot Christian Songs chart at Number 40, becoming her first entry on the chart.
 It also peaked at No. 15 on the Christian Airplay chart, her highest charting single on that chart, so far.
 "Radiate" was chosen as the third single from Overflow.
 The song peaked at No. 35 on the Hot Christian Songs chart and No. 27 on the Christian Airplay chart, respectively.
 On August 7, 2017, "Warrior" was released as the fourth single from Overflow, along with a lyric video.
 Kerr performed the song live, being released to her YouTube channel.
 The song peaked at No. 20 on the Hot Christian Songs chart.

+In 2024, Kerr accompanied Christian band Big Daddy Weave for the spring leg of their ongoing Heaven Changes Everything tour.